SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Related Works

-\textbf{Embedded Space and Large Language Model Analysis. }There is a large body of literature on applying embedding techniques to other log analysis tasks.
-Such tasks include anomaly-based IDS \cite{chen2016entity}, \cite{liu2019log2vec}, \cite{manzoor2016fast}, malware identification \cite{wang2020you}, \cite{wang2019heterogeneous}, and understanding the evolution of cyber attacks \cite{shen2019attack2vec}.
-Many previous works use machine learning models (e.g., neural networks, word embeddings, and n-grams) to embed logs into vectors.
-For example, DeepLog \cite{du2017deeplog} is a neural network-based approach that uses Long Short-Term Memory (LSTM) to learn execution patterns in normal log entry streams.
-PROVDETECTOR \cite{wang2020you} applies the neural word embedding model doc2vec to quantify the behavior of processes running on a system.
-Similarly, ATTACK2VEC \cite{shen2019attack2vec} uses temporal word embedding models to quantify the context of cyber attack steps over time.
-Extractor\cite{satvat2021extractor} automatically constructs provenance graphs based on the semantic and syntactic characteristics of log languages.
-UNICORN \cite{han2020unicorn} proposes a graph sketching algorithm to summarize long-running system executions.
-WATSON \cite{zeng2021watson} uses the translation-based embedding TransE to reveal contextual semantics.
-SmartGuard uses a combination of text summaries and graph vectors as the context for audit events.
-Essentially, we use a combination of graphs and text to represent semantic information, which is an innovative point compared to the above methods.
-Additionally, RCACopilot \cite{chen2024automatic} uses GPT-4 to summarize log information and cluster it, based on the premise that GPT-4 itself has a large corpus of log data.
-In contrast, SmartGuard can be deployed on smaller models without a log corpus, making it more convenient for analysts to flexibly operate and analyze different corpus logs with lower training costs.
+\textbf{Embedded Space and Large Language Model Analysis. }Embedding techniques have been widely applied to log analysis tasks such as anomaly detection \cite{chen2016entity, liu2019log2vec, manzoor2016fast}, malware identification \cite{wang2020you, wang2019heterogeneous}, and modeling attack evolution \cite{shen2019attack2vec}.
+Common approaches employ neural networks, word embeddings, or n-grams to convert logs into vector representations.
+For instance, DeepLog \cite{du2017deeplog} uses LSTM to model normal log sequences, while PROVDETECTOR \cite{wang2020you} applies doc2vec to quantify process behaviors.
+ATTACK2VEC \cite{shen2019attack2vec} leverages temporal word embeddings to represent attack steps, and Extractor \cite{satvat2021extractor} constructs provenance graphs using semantic and syntactic features.
+UNICORN \cite{han2020unicorn} introduces graph sketching for summarizing system executions, and WATSON \cite{zeng2021watson} uses TransE to capture contextual semantics.
+Unlike these methods, SmartGuard combines graph vectors and natural language summaries to represent behavioral context, integrating structural and textual semantics.
+In contrast to RCACopilot \cite{chen2024automatic}, which relies on GPT-4 and large log corpora, SmartGuard can operate effectively on smaller models without pre-trained log data, offering greater flexibility and lower deployment cost for analysts.